onzfonz/comp227/src/content/5/en/part5b.md

 Vite has installed ESlint to the project by default, so all that's left for us to do is define our desired configuration in the *.eslintrc.cjs* file.

-Next, we will start testing the frontend and in order to avoid undesired and irrelevant linter errors we will install the [eslint-plugin-jest](https://www.npmjs.com/package/eslint-plugin-jest) package:
+Next, we will start testing the frontend and to avoid undesired and irrelevant linter errors we will install the [eslint-plugin-jest](https://www.npmjs.com/package/eslint-plugin-jest) package:

 ```bash